TheAwesomeShaz/SickAssCharacterController/README.md

 # SickAssCharacterController
-Trying to make some mechanics like climbing system, slow down time archery etc. hope this doesnt go down in my list as one of the many "cool repo name but no progress"
+Trying to make some mechanics like climbing system, slow down time archery etc.
+Using Unity's new Input System